 - Plan a sustainability event during recruitment so that new members know about your priorities.

-We keep an inventory/maintain storage of reusable materials for events like Recruitment, Homecoming, Spring Fest or Ritual.
+Create an inventory/maintain storage of reusable materials for events like Recruitment, Homecoming, Spring Fest or Ritual

 - Instead of giving a prize to everyone, consider a raffle for a more substantial prize.